-A focus group involves interactions between the researcher and their research participants.
-Moreover, if the researcher is interested in the interpersonal dynamics between research participants, they might consider these types of interviews to elicit interactions that are markedly different from one-on-one exchanges between a single research participant and the researcher.
+A focus group involves interactions between the researcher and multiple research participants.
+Suppose the researcher is interested in the interpersonal dynamics between research participants.
+In that case, they might consider conducting focus groups to elicit interactions that are markedly different from one-on-one exchanges between a single research participant and the researcher.

-Interviews also help uncover insights otherwise unfamiliar to the researcher, who can then use those insights to guide their theoretical understanding and further data collection.
+Interviews and focus groups also help uncover insights otherwise unfamiliar to the researcher, who can then use those insights to guide their theoretical understanding and further data collection.

-Documents often make up an important aspect of cultural practices.
+Documents often make up an essential aspect of cultural practices.
 Think about these examples:

 The visual elements uncovered during an ethnography are potentially valuable to theoretical insights, and a researcher might find it important to incorporate documents in their project data.

 In any ethnography, the researcher is the main instrument of data collection.
 Their thoughts and beliefs are consequential to the data analysis in that any theoretical insights are filtered by their interpretations.
 As a result, a researcher should take field notes during participant observation and reflection notes about any connections between what they saw and what it might mean for generating theory during data analysis.

 As with taking field notes, a researcher might not remember all the different things that transpire during an ethnography without being able to refer to some sort of record later on.
 More importantly, reflecting on theory during participant observation may be challenging.
 A useful practice involves sitting down after observations or interviews and writing down potential theoretical insights that come to mind.